 - A few example websites from within the Fuqua community and at our peer/competitor schools you can use for inspiration

-Sites@Duke Help Guide: Sites@Duke is supported by Duke OIT, so you’ll find there are LOTS of support resources available to help you build and manage your site.
-In this document, we point you to the most helpful resources for new users.
+Sites@Duke is supported by Duke OIT, so you’ll find there are LOTS of support resources available to help you build and manage your site.
+Read and review the Sites@Duke Help Guide, in this document we point you to the most helpful resources for new users.
 You’ll find information on changing the theme/appearance of your site, adding new administrators, and creating pages or other content (and much more!).

-A shared inbox.
-This option will view as a separate email account that you can add to your Outlook account.
+Option 2 – A shared inbox.
+This option will view as a separate email account that you can add to your Outlook application.
 You’ll be able to send from this email address and receive emails.
 This is a good option should your club want to use the email for many different reasons.
-However, you do have to check the emails sent to it in a separate inbox vs. getting them directly in your your main inbox; This will add an additional step to triaging emails received.
-Please contact TSC (help@fuqua.duke.edu) to request this type of email address.
-TSC would have to add any new users, so it is not as self-service as the SYMPA options listed above.
+However, you will have to check the emails sent in a separate inbox vs. getting them directly in your main inbox; This will add an additional step to triaging emails received.
+Fill out THIS FORM to request a shared inbox.
 Important Note: This type of email address should have “Fuqua” in the address (i.e., fuqua-daytime-osl@duke.edu).

 **It is very important to transition the email login details to new club leadership as soon as they are known.*